neomjs/neo/BACKERS.md

 As soon as the neo.mjs community grows, it will also increase your company visibility in a good way.

+Please make sure to create a feature request ticket inside the neo.mjs <a href="../../issues">Issues Tracker</a>
+after signing a sponsors program to provide your company logo!

 ### Thanks a lot for your support of the neo.mjs project!<br/>
 <a href="https://github.com/sponsors/tobiu">Sponsor Tobias Uhlig</a>